watanaberyunosuke/MPMS_BranchManagement/README.md

 ## Feature 3: Generate Status Report

-Get Reason Time Function:
+Get Reason Time feature:
-In the getReasonTime function, we firstly import the appointment data from appointment.txt file.
-Then we read the first line of the file which should be the index for the database.
-After that, we filter the columns which would be used in this function : time and reason.
-Finally, we made these two attributes together in a list and save each of the list in the arraylist: reasonTime and return.
+In the getReasonTime function, the system firstly import the appointment data from database, then the system read the index of the database.
+After that, the system filter the time and reason.
+Finally, the system return these two attributes together in a list and save each of the list in the arraylist: reasonTime and return.

-Generate Report Function:
-Firstly, we need to input the arraylist return from the getReasonTime function.
-Secondly, we generate the hashmap based on the input time and arraylist.
-The constructor of the hashmap is to take the reason as key and times for the reason is selected as value.
-Finally, we can easily calculate the percentage of the reasons and print them out.
+Generate Report Feature Firstly, the system read the data processed by the above feature.
+After that, the system calculate based on the input time and arraylist.
+The system take the reason as key and times for the reason is selected as value.
+Finally, the system can easily calculate the percentage of the reasons and print them out.